keras-team/keras/docs/sources/optimizers.md

 `keras.optimizers.Adagrad(lr=0.01, epsilon=1e-6)` [[source](https://github.com/fchollet/keras/blob/master/keras/optimizers.py)]

-It is recommended to leave the parameters of this optimizer at their default value.
+It is recommended to leave the parameters of this optimizer at their default values.

 - __lr__: float >= 0.
 Learning rate.
 - __epsilon__: float >= 0.